whylikethat/PTM/README.md

 Once the Google Sheets API and SMTP information have been configured, you can build and run the application.

+#### Do not publish the project, simply run the Personal Task Manager.exe file in the Personal Task Manager\bin\Release folder.
+You can even make a desktop shortcut if you'd like.

 #### Steps:
 1. Open the project in Visual Studio.
 2. Press **Ctrl + Shift + B** to build the project.